shahrzadkh/pyJUSBB/README.md

 # How to run:
 in the environment with the above-mentioned requirements, run the following: python Functional_profiling_class_wise_GUI.py
- For more information refer to the wiki().
+ For more information refer to the wiki(https://github.com/shahrzadkh/pyJUSBB/wiki).